 Interstate 90 follows the Ohio Turnpike from the Indiana Toll Road east to near the Cleveland metropolitan area.
 The act that created the Ohio Turnpike Commission was passed in 1949, and construction began on the Turnpike in October 1952.
 The 241-mile freeway was built in 38 months, with the route fully opened on October 1, 1955.
 For more information, visit the official Ohio Turnpike History page.

 1950s Cleveland Freeway plans outlined a number of routes crisscrossing the city.
 Several of these were never built, including the Clark, Lee, Parma and Shaker Heights Freeways among others.
 Interstate 90 was routed along the Northwest Freeway east through Westlake, Rocky River and Lakewood into western reaches of the city.
-The route was to turn north at 65th Street onto the Parma Freeway to connect with Cleveland Memorial Shoreway (Ohio 2) at 49th Street.
+The route was to turn north at 65th Street onto the Parma Freeway to connect with Cleveland Memorial Shoreway (SR 2) at 49th Street.
 The Shoreway was then to continue I-90 east by Downtown to the north end of the Innerbelt Freeway.
 The remainder of the Northwest Freeway east to the Medina Freeway (I-71) and Innerbelt Freeway would have been a part of Interstate 80N.
 I-80N was proposed east along the Clark Freeway and south on the Bedford Freeway to Garfield Heights and the Outer Belt South Freeway (I-480).

 I-80N was later relocated onto the Outer Belt South Freeway, leaving the Clark Freeway as I-290 and later Interstate 490.
 The Parma Freeway was dropped by the mid 60s, leaving I-90 along the Innerbelt alone.
-A wide median at 65th Street along I-90 (Northwest Freeway) alludes to a potential interchange with the Parma Freeway, while the 49th Street interchange on Ohio 2 would have been incorporated into the I-90 mainline.
+A wide median at 65th Street along I-90 (Northwest Freeway) alludes to a potential interchange with the Parma Freeway, while the 49th Street interchange on Ohio Route 2 would have been incorporated into the I-90 mainline.

 East of Downtown Cleveland and ahead of the south shore of Lake Erie, I-90 traverses the locally known Dead Man’s Curve.
-The freeway drops to 35 miles per hour as it abruptly turns from north to northeast and merges with Ohio 2 (Cleveland Memorial Shoreway).
+The freeway drops to 35 miles per hour as it abruptly turns from north to northeast and merges with SR 2 (Cleveland Memorial Shoreway).
 This curve is among the most substandard segments of Interstate 90.

 I-90 along this stretch was built in 1959 and initially signed with a 50 mile per hour speed limit.
 When the Inner Belt was completed in 1962, problems became apparent with increased traffic counts, resulting at least one truck overturning at the curve per month.
 By 1965 speed limits were reduced to 35 miles per hour and warning signs installed.
 The curve was banked in 1969 and a new concrete barrier was added in place of the median guardrail.
 Despite these adjustments to the freeway, accidents remained a problem.19